 I also like how the stories are different for each language.
 Their length is pretty ideal, being not too long or too short either.
 They’re also interesting to read – making them much more fun than anything you’d find in a textbook.

 I think his method for teaching grammar works really well here.
 Grammar Hero is much different than many places that first teach the rules and then give you a bunch of example sentence.
 Starting backward by reading a story and just noticing when the grammar is used is helpful for getting a feel for the language, making it less analytical.

 Of course, you still need to learn why the grammar is used, which is done well in the Learn and Internalize sections.

 Finally, although not particularly exciting, the worksheet at the end is very useful.
-Still, I wish there was a teacher to correct your writing on the final exercise, though you can easily get this done on italki for free.
+Still, I wish there was a teacher to correct your writing on the final exercise, though you can easily get this done on italki or LangCorrect for free.

 Last but not least, I think he did a great job of selecting the most challenging grammar.
 They’re the things I still struggle with even though I can talk freely about most topics in Spanish.
 It’s definitely one of, if not the best, resource I’ve come across for learning grammar.

 Learning a language doesn’t have to cost money.

 Sign-up to get a huge list of free resources tailored to the language you’re studying.

 We won’t send you spam.
 Unsubscribe at any time.